QuantEcon/cbc_2024/friday/arellano.md

 ### Financial Markets

-Foreign creditors

-- are risk neutral
-- know the domestic output stochastic process $ \{y_t\} $ and observe
-  $ y_t, y_{t-1}, \ldots, $ at time $ t $
-- can borrow or lend without limit in an international credit market at a constant international interest rate $ r $
+Foreign creditors are risk neutral and can borrow or lend without limit in an international credit market at a constant international interest rate $ r $

+They receive

-- receive full payment if the government chooses to pay
+- full payment if the government chooses to pay
-- receive zero if the government defaults on its one-period debt due
+- zero if the government defaults on its one-period debt due

-When a government is expected to default next period with probability $ \delta $, the expected value of a promise to pay one unit of consumption next period is $ 1 - \delta $.
+When a government is expected to default next period with probability $ \delta $, the expected value of a promise to pay one unit of consumption next period is

-Therefore, the discounted expected value of a promise to pay $ B $ next period is

 $$
 q = \frac{1 - \delta}{1 + r}
-$$ (equation13_3)
+$$

-Next we turn to how the government in effect chooses the default probability $ \delta $.

 +++